 Meanwhile, the COP is best understood as a stagnant number that does not require calculation.

-It is possible that the ongoing demand for more renewable sources of energy will help reduce the SEER requirements of air conditioners, but it is unlikely.
+The ongoing demand for more renewable energy sources may help reduce the SEER requirements of air conditioners, but it is unlikely.
 At the moment, the government of the United States remains focused on trying to ensure less energy is wasted during the production of cooled air.
-This costs less for the consumer, but also puts a smaller strain on potentially struggling urban infrastructure.
+This costs less for the consumer and puts a minor strain on potentially struggling urban infrastructure.